nox60/hyperledger_learning/hyperledgerdoc/polices/policies.md

 are members of the consortium, how blocks are delivered to channels, and the consensus mechanism used by the nodes of the ordering service.

-系统通道的配置和部分业务通道的的配置提供了对，排序组织控制联盟中其他组织和成员的能力，

-The system channel configuration provides members of the consortium the ability to create channels.
-Application channels and ACLs are the mechanism that consortium organizations use to add or remove members from a channel and restrict access to data and smart contracts on a channel.

-## How do you write a policy in Fabric

-If you want to change anything in Fabric, the policy associated with the resource describes **who** needs to approve it, either with an explicit sign off from individuals, or an implicit sign off by a group.
-In the insurance domain, an explicit sign off could be a single member of the homeowners insurance agents group.
-And an implicit sign off would be analogous to requiring approval from a majority of the managerial members of the homeowners insurance group.
-This is particularly useful because the members of that group can change over time without requiring that the policy be updated.
-In Hyperledger Fabric, explicit sign offs in policies are expressed using the `Signature` syntax and implicit sign offs use the `ImplicitMeta` syntax.